 Ballast Point

 The Little Italy tasting room and restaurant was the first location and remains one of the brewery’s main research and development sites.
-It’s kid-friendly, and the menu is fantastic, with locally-sourced farm-to-table fare.
+It’s kid-friendly, and the menu is fantastic, with locally sourced farm-to-table fare.

 Bolt Brewery

 Bolt Brewery has a hip, industrial atmosphere with food to match.
 You can pair any of their 20 beers on tap with a pizza or bar snacks, and relax out on the patio.
+They also have two other San Diego locations, in Old Town San Diego and La Mesa.

 Breweries in North Park